EA SDS Training My Bookings My Learning Portal More

 Training Aim:

-This Professional Learning & Development Programme aims to provide staff from Specialist Provisions with guidance on how to set up an Primary Specialist Provision classroom and support them to meet the needs of each individual pupil.
+This Professional Learning & Development Programme aims to provide staff from Specialist Provisions with guidance on how to set up a Primary Specialist Provision classroom and support them to meet the needs of each individual pupil.

 Course Structure/Content: